morgan738/2510-PuppyBowl.Starter/README.md

 ## Submission

-For this career simulation, you will have to **make a pull request** from your fork into the main branch of the starter repo.
-The title of your pull request should include your full name.
-Submit the link to your _pull request_.
+For this career simulation, you will submit a link to your github repo